Merseytravel operates an extensive public transport service comprised of buses and trains and Mersey Ferries run ferries across the Mersey.

 The Merseyrail train network runs as far as Chester and Ellesmere Port and has underground stops at Central, James Street, Lime Street and Moorfields in the city centre and at Hamilton Square and Birkenhead Central in Birkenhead.

-If you have a Walrus card (the contactless smart travel card that is Liverpool’s equivalent to London’s Oyster card), you can add a Saveaway pass that gives you unlimited bus and train travel in Liverpool for £4.10 or unlimited bus, ferry and train travel in the entire Merseyside area for £5.40.
+If you have a Walrus card (the contactless smart travel card that is Liverpool’s equivalent to London’s Oyster card), you can add a Saveaway pass that gives you unlimited off-peak bus and train travel in Liverpool for £4.20 or unlimited bus, ferry and train travel in the entire Merseyside area for £5.55.

 You can buy your Walrus card from nearly 800 supermarkets and corner shops throughout Merseyside and also from Merseytravel centres at the Liverpool One Bus Station and Queen Square.